thiloreski/cookiewasher/README.md

 I came up with this:
 a) I want to keep all cookies related to session user login or value if it has been accessed less than 30 mins ago.
 This should be tackled different on different web-sites(different user names....)
 b) all other cookies are just kept 10 mins after creation
+c) exemptions to b) are in the whitelist

 Hint: